angular/angular/aio/content/guide/transition-and-triggers.md

 ### Keyframes summary

-The `keyframes()` function in Angular allows you to specify multiple interim styles within a single transition, with an optional offset to define the point in the animation where each style change occurs.
+The `keyframes()` function in Angular lets you specify multiple interim styles within a single transition, with an optional offset to define the point in the animation where each style change occurs.

 ## More on Angular animations

-You may also be interested in the following:
+You might also be interested in the following:

 * [Introduction to Angular animations](guide/animations)
 * [Complex animation sequences](guide/complex-animation-sequences)